 Unived’s CurQ10 harnesses 306mg of CoQ10 – a natural, trans-isomeric CoQ10 which is bio-identical to the CoQ10 found in the body.
 CurQ10 also contains 10mg of Piperine to optimize the bio-availability and bio-absorption of CoQ10.
-The dosage of CoQ10 in CurQ10 has been optimized to deliver its powerful antioxidant, anti-inflammatory, heart protection, anti-ageing, and anti-cancer applications.
+The dosage of CoQ10 in CurQ10 has been optimized to deliver its powerful antioxidant, anti-inflammatory, heart protection, and anti-ageing.

 CurQ10 also contains 100mg of standardized phytochemical extracts of Curcumin.
 Curcumin, the active ingredient in Curcuma longa, has been extensively documented for its analgesic effect against inflammation arising from a wide range of conditions.
 It is also reported to possess chemo-protective, cardiac-protective, and anti-ageing uses.